 It’s always good to be a little paranoid.
-An added layer of protection is to lock down your google services too using Google’s two-factor verification.
+An added layer of protection is to lock down your google services by using Google’s two-factor verification.

 Some simple steps to do it.

-- Log-in to your Google account and head to two-step verification settings page
+- Log in to your Google account and head to the two-step verification settings page

-- Follow the prompts and choose whether to get verifications codes by voice or SMS.
+- Follow the prompts and choose whether to get verification codes by voice or SMS.

-- Once you get the verification number, enter into your web browser’s data entry box.
+- Once you get the verification number, enter it into your web browser’s data entry box.
 You will be asked if you want to remember the computer you’re using.
-Just say YES and the program will be authorized for use for 30-days.
+Just say YES and the program will be authorized for use for 30 days.

 - You turn on 2-step verification, and done!